Universal communication part II: channels with memory: Discussion

-There are additional practical aspects that do not exist in universal source coding.
-For example, one issue with the current definitions is that in competing against \emph{static} coding systems the universal system does not take advantage of time variations in the channel, at least not explicitly.
-This is not only a matter of obtaining better rates: as an example, even a small frequency offset between the oscillators of the transmitter and the receiver may turn IFB capacity into $0$, as a static decoder is not able to track and correct it.
-On the other hand, if we consider the tracking mechanism as something external to the encoder/decoder, this raises the question how to perform these tasks over an unknown channel.
+One issue with the current definitions is that in competing against \emph{static} coding systems the universal system does not take advantage of time variations in the channel, at least not explicitly.
+This is not only a matter of obtaining better rates: as an example, even a small frequency offset between the oscillators of the transmitter and the receiver may turn IFB capacity into zero, as a static decoder is not able to track and correct it.
+On the other hand, if the tracking mechanism is considered as external to the encoder/decoder, this raises the question how to perform these tasks over an unknown channel.
 This means that models have to be improved before these systems become practical.

+This issue relates to the subject of convergence rate, because adaptation of the universal system over time is only possible if learning time is quick enough.
+It is possible to consider an extension of the current results by allowing adaptation (e.g. re-learning) of the model over time, where the simpler models have a faster refresh rate and the complex models have a slower one, thus balancing between overhead and the refresh rate.